Theory and simulation of elastoinertial rectification of oscillatory flows in two-dimensional deformable rectangular channels: Results and discussion

 A nonzero cycle-averaged (streaming) pressure $\langle P_1 \rangle$ arises because both the flow-induced wall (geometric nonlinearity) deformation and the advective inertia (flow nonlinearity) lead to cycle-averages of products of two oscillatory quantities that, while individually having zero mean, yield a nonzero mean over the oscillation cycle, as shown by Eq.~\eqref{eq:P1_avg}.
 Both contributions are important, as emphasized by \citet{ZR24}, in determining the streaming pressure profiles.

 To demonstrate this effect, Fig.~\ref{fig:streaming pressure curves} shows the comparison of theory and simulation.
 It can be seen that the magnitude of the streaming pressure grows with $\gamma$.
 Additionally, the peak streaming pressure shifts towards the inlet of the channel, and the curves exhibit increased asymmetry, with the peak shifting away from $Z=0.5$.
-Overall, the elastoinertial rectification theory developed in Sec.~\ref{sec:Obeta_prob} is successful in capturing, qualitatively and quantitatively, the physics at hand.
+Overall, the elastoinertial rectification theory developed in Sec.~\ref{sec:Obeta_prob} is successful in capturing, qualitatively and quantitatively (maximum root-mean-squared error $\approx0.03$ across all simulations shown), the physics at hand.
 The simulations likewise successfully resolve this higher-order (weak) effect.
+The resonance-like behavior of the streaming pressure and flow rate as $\Wor$ is varied was discussed in Sec.~\ref {sec:Obeta_prob} and already demonstrated by the equally good agreement between the theory and simulations in Fig.~\ref{fig:theoretical time-averaged-flux}(a).

 In Fig.~\ref{fig:streaming pressure curves}(a), we do observe some artifacts near the outlet at the largest $\Wor$ value, which can be resolved by choosing a longer channel [as in Fig.~\ref{fig:streaming pressure curves}(b,c)].
 However, for each subpanel in Fig.~\ref{fig:streaming pressure curves}, we chose to maintain the same length for each simulation.
 Figure~\ref{fig:streaming pressure curves} also suggests that there is a slight but growing discrepancy between the simulation and the theory as $\Wor$ increases.
-To investigate this issue further, we next discuss the cycle-averaged displacements $\langle U_Y \rangle$ and $\langle U_Z \rangle$ at the fluid--solid interface.